Bogus Claims on Silver Protein Products

 The Difficulty of Generating Particle Surface Area With Large Particles

-This table illustrates the problem of producing particle surface area using large size particles as found in silver protein products.
-A particle surface area of 42.3 sq. cm per milli-liter of colloid is produced by each entry in the table.
-Silver protein products typically have the majority of particles in the 1,000 to 10,000 nm range (1 – 10 microns).
+The following table illustrates the problem of producing particle surface area using large size particles as found in silver protein products.
+Each entry in the table produces a particle surface area of 42.3 sq. cm per milli-liter of colloid.
+Silver protein products typically have most particles in the 1,000 to 10,000 nm range (1 – 10 microns).

 PPM Required to Generate a